 Frequently Asked Questions

-4. How do I dispose of my old coffee maker?
+How do I dispose of a broken coffee maker?

 Conclusion